EloiStree/2026_02_27_godot_hello_git_on_quest/README.md

 # 2026_02_27_godot_hello_git_on_quest

-Information on how to use git on quest 3 with godot
+> The only goal of this repository is to teach how to install git and use submodule to work with Godot on android and Quest 3

 On Android or Quest3
 ```